grey1989/T2ISieve/README.md

 - LLM-assisted screening requires proper API or local model configuration.
 - Most of the backdoor models used in this paper can be downloaded from the comparative literature T2IShield, while other backdoor models can be downloaded from their respective GitHub.

-## Acknowledgments

-This project draws significant inspiration and references from T2IShield and DAA.
-We extend our gratitude to the authors and contributors of these works for their foundational contributions to the field of backdoor detection in text-to-image models.